eastshoremining/Others/P106-100 Mining Card/README.md

 GALAXY Mining P106-100 is designed for coin mining with high-efficiency components – delivering maximum hash-rate production at minimum cost.
+The following drivers applies to for all Nvidia P106-100 core based mining graphics cards.

 <h3>Driver</h3>